besnoi/pyApps/src/Census App/ReadMe.md

 ## Synopsis

 Select the Region and year and the app plots the decadal population growth or population proportion with Bar Graphs and Pie Charts.
-Currently only Assam districts are supported

 ## Installation